advaitha/cleanml/README.md

 # cleanml

-A python package for cleaning and preparing data for ML models
+A python package for cleaning and preparing data for downstream analysis or ML modeling.

 ## Installation